 About KVC Hospitals

 KVC Hospitals is a network of nonprofit children’s psychiatric hospitals and residential treatment centers serving Kansas and Missouri.
 Each year, we help thousands of youth ages 6 to 18 who are experiencing depression, anxiety, suicidal thoughts, impacts of childhood trauma, and other behavioral and mental health needs.
 Our compassionate team uses neuroscience-based treatment resources to teach youth about their brains so they can better regulate their emotions and develop resilience.
-We are open and accepting new referrals 24 hours a day, 7 days a week.
-For more information, call our Admissions team at (913) 890-7468, email them at email@example.com, or visit kvchospitals.org/admissions.
+We are accepting new clients 24 hours a day, 7 days a week.
+For more information, call our Admissions team at (913) 890-7468, email them at firstname.lastname@example.org, or visit kvchospitals.org/admissions.